 - Facilitate connections with people, resources, funding, and programs in the local innovation ecosystem and the SPARK Global network to help you on your journey

 Time commitment: approx. 5 hours/month, and includes a combination of project update presentations, monthly meetings, and educational opportunities.
 We take a break for the winter and summer holidays.

 Project update presentations typically take place on Wednesday evenings, and monthly meetings are scheduled during normal business hours.
-The entire program is currently virtual, being delivered over Zoom.
+The program format is currently hybrid, with options for in-person attendance at W21c or remote attendance over Zoom.

 In order to protect the confidentiality of our projects, all attendees to the project update presentations must sign a confidential disclosure agreement (CDA).

 Who is SPARK for?

 - Novel approach to an unmet medical need using a digital health solution

 - Either: Led by faculty, post-docs, or graduate students based at a local post-secondary institution, or led by a practicing clinician

 - Evidence-backed innovation; supported by existing research, customer discovery, technology validation

 - You have a clear development plan and end-goal in mind